gopi487krishna/FITS_primary_header/README.md

 FITS Reader API has been designed keeping in mind the above principles (Please refer to the sections below for examples ) .
 It features

  - A policy-based design allowing users to write and control most of the parts of Reader ( Things like adding custom rules, changing the way of parsing a value, adding support for parsing new types of values and so on.
 (This really comes handy when the FILE has been custom designed according to the needs of a User ).

-No extra hassle to setup before reading fits files ( Just set a filename, reading mode ) and done that's it!.
+ - No extra hassle to setup before reading fits files ( Just set a filename, reading mode ) and done that's it!.
-Very few additional dependencies ( For memory-mapped files - boost ) Conformance to the FITS standard
+- Very few dependencies ( For memory-mapped files - boost )
+- Conformance to the FITS standard
-Can handle both the fixed and variable format based data Good performance ( Mostly uses the standard library and boost instead of handwritten implementation for optimal performance )
+- Ability to handle both the fixed and variable format based data Good performance ( Mostly uses the standard library and boost instead of handwritten implementation for optimal performance )

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1NjY2MzExMywzMDgzODQzODksMjExOT
-k0MDE2NywxODEzNTA5NDY2LDExMTQxMTk3MTBdfQ==
+eyJoaXN0b3J5IjpbMzcxODU5MDIzLDMwODM4NDM4OSwyMTE5OT
+QwMTY3LDE4MTM1MDk0NjYsMTExNDExOTcxMF19
 -->